econpy/torque/README.md

-This repo contains everything needed to setup a server/database for uploading ODB2 data logged from your car in real-time using the [Torque Pro](https://play.google.com/store/apps/details?id=org.prowl.torque) app for Android.
+This repo contains everything needed to setup an interface for uploading ODB2 data logged from your car in real-time using the [Torque Pro](https://play.google.com/store/apps/details?id=org.prowl.torque) app for Android.

-Besides being able to store data from Torque into MySQL, this repo also contains a set of PHP scripts that make up a website you can use to view Torque session-level data including:
+The interface allows the user to:

-  * Google Maps of GPS data from Torque
+  * View Google Maps of GPS data from Torque
-  * Time series plots of OBD2 data.
+  * Create time series plots of OBD2 data
-  * Easily export data in MySQL to CSV via the web interface.
+  * Easily export data to CSV

+# Server Setup #

-### Setup ###
+### Requirements ###

 These instructions assume you already have a LAMP-like server or have access to one.
 Specifically, you'll need the following: